discover-labs/dictum/docs/docs/data_model/dimensions.md

 Like measures, dimensions are added under a separate `dimensions` section.
 Each dimension has a unique id that you define (in this case, `order_date`).
-The expression is just a reference to the `created_at` column on orders.
+The expression is just a reference to the `created_at` column on `orders`.

 In addition to `name` and `expr`, there's another field that's required for a dimension, and that is `type`.
-In this case, the type of `order_date` is `time`.
+In this case, the type of `order_date` is `date`.

-## Dimension types

-- `time` — anytime you have a column of type `date` or `datetime`/`timestamp`, you should use this type.
-You'll be able to view your metrics across time, at any level of detail (months, days, years etc.)
-- `ordinal` — this means that the dimensions consists of a number of discrete values that are intrinsically ordered.
-An example of ordinal values are bins.
-Each bin is a discrete separate entity, but there's an order to bins, you can say which bin comes "before" and which "after".
-- `nominal` — this is a discrete dimension that doesn't have any natural ordering.
-Think user names, marketing channels, product categories etc.
-- `continuous` — this is a quantity that can take any numeric value, so it's continuous, not discrete.
-Usually continuous dimensions are used with a `step` transformation, which we'll discuss later.
+!!! important
+    All calculations (metrics, measures and dimensions) have a type.
+For dimensions you're required to specify a type, metrics and measures have a default `number` type, but you can change it.

+    Types together with formats affect how your data is displayed.
+There are

+    - numeric types: `number`, `decimal`, `percent`, `currency`;
+    - time types: `date`, `datetime`;
+    - and a `string` type.

+    For a more thorough overview of formatting and types, see [Types and Formatting](./types_formatting.md).

 ## Add more dimensions